adriacabeza/GraphClustering/README.md

     1. Choose n possible splitting points.
     2. Compute Ncut value.
     3. Pick minimum.

-- K-way Spectral Algorithm: Take the first k eigenvectors and then use k-means to make clusters using the eigenvectors as features (http://ai.stanford.edu/~ang/papers/nips01-spectral.pdf)
+- K-way Spectral Algorithm: Take the first k eigenvectors (without the first one) and then use k-means to make clusters using the eigenvectors as features (http://ai.stanford.edu/~ang/papers/nips01-spectral.pdf)

 ### Requirements